Genelec: 21st century

 The first years of the 21st century presented challenges.
 Genelec introduced the LSE-series of subwoofers and replaced most of the 2-way series with the new 8000 Series.
 The 8000 Series comprises four models (8020B, 8030A, 8040A and 8050A 2-way Active Loudspeakers), some of which are clearly smaller than their predecessors, which was obtained by using aluminium as the material of the speaker enclosures instead of traditional MDF.
 Renowned Finnish industrial designer Harri Koskinen designed the 8000 Series' appearance.
 Adding to the series are the smallest 6010A 2-way loudspeaker and its supporting 5040A Active Subwoofer, introduced in 2008.

 Many new Genelec products feature digital signal processing and software control.
 The 8200 DSP series adds three products to the line (8240A, 8250A 2-way and 8260A 3-way Active Loudspeakers) with ability to automatically adapt their performance to any acoustical conditions with AutoCal calibration through the GLM Software.

 As of 2010, Genelec produced over 50 active loudspeaker models, and numerous modifications and versions of these for specific applications.
 They also produced software products for acoustic calibration.
 After finishing sound reinforcement contracting, Genelec concentrated solely on active speakers.

+In September 2025, Genelec launched the 8380A SAM Main Monitor, a coaxial-driver main monitor forming part of its "The Main Ones" family.
+The company showcased the model at Beatcon in Berlin that October, before further appearances at Inter BEE 2025 in Japan and the Tonmeistertagung conference in Germany.

 Awards

 Genelec won two Technical Excellence & Creativity (TEC) Awards at the NAMM TEC Experience, held on Thursday, April 13, at The 2023 NAMM Show in Anaheim, California.

 Genelec won outstanding Technical Achievement in the Production Essentials category for its GLM V4.0 loudspeaker management software.
-Additionally, FM Design won Outstanding Creative Achievement for its design of the Genelec Immersive Experience Centerin the 37th annual NAMM TEC Awards in June 4, 2022, as part of The NAMM Show.
+Additionally, FM Design won Outstanding Creative Achievement for its design of the Genelec Immersive Experience Centerin the 37th annual NAMM TEC Awards on June 4, 2022, as part of The NAMM Show.